cosmos/relayer/docs/advanced_usage.md

 - You are relaying on a path that has a client trusting period of 9 minutes.
 - If no messages are sent for 6 minutes and the client is 3 minutes (1/3) to expiration, the relayer will automatically update the client.
-- If you wish to update the client more frequently, say when the client is within 5 min of expiration, use flag: `--time-threshold 5m`
+- If you wish to update the client more frequently, say anytime two minutes have passed without a `MsgUpdateClient` being sent, use flag: `--time-threshold 2m`

-Selecting a time-threshold that is less than 1/3 of the client trusting period will deem itself useless.
+Selecting a time-threshold that is greater than 2/3 of the client trusting period will deem itself useless.

-> Most chains have a client trusting period of 336h or 504h
+\* It is not mandatory for relayers to include the `MsgUpdateClient` when relaying packets, however most, if not all relayers currently do.

 ---